kopp/minipython/docs/devguide/installation.rst

 ============

-This section will help you set up the tools and programs needed for developing programs and firmware to flash to the BBC micro:bit using MicroPython.
+This section will help you set up the tools and programs needed for developing programs and firmware to flash to the BBC micro:bit using MiniPython.

 Dependencies
 ------------